-Revise measures that are ambiguous or misunderstood Review transhipment guidelines E-HSP review Implement ROP-TAG recommendations • HSBI- review implementation and effectiveness. -- -- --
+Revise measures that are HSBI- review

+ambiguous or misunderstood implementation and

+• Review transhipment effectiveness.

+guidelines

+E-HSP review

+• Implement ROP-TAG recommendations

 3. Monitoring and Review

 Every other regular session of the subsidiary bodies of the Commission will review the elements of this Strategic Plan that relate to its functions.
 The outcomes of the review in each subsidiary body will be consolidated by the Secretariat in a concise summary report that identifies the achievements and challenges associated with the implementation of this Strategic Plan.
 The report will be presented to the next regular session of the Commission.